New York Supreme Court, Appellate Division: Procedure

 Each case is decided by a panel of five, or in some instances four, justices of the Court.
 There is no procedure for the Court to sit en banc.

 Some basic rules governing appeals are found in Articles 55 and 57 of the New York Civil Practice Law and Rules, but they are not detailed enough to fully provide for a comprehensive system of appellate procedure.
 Prior to September 2018, and unlike other states that have statewide rules of appellate procedure, there was no set of appellate procedure rules shared by all four departments beyond the rudimentary set in the CPLR.
-Instead, each Appellate Division filled in the CPLR's gaps by promulgating its own individual set of rules governing more specific details of practice before that court.
-The result was considerable diversity in appellate procedure between the four Appellate Divisions, which extended to matters as basic as the form and formatting of appellate briefs, the deadline to perfect an appeal after filing of the notice of appeal, appellate motions, and oral argument.
+Instead, each of the four departments filled in the CPLR's gaps by promulgating its own individual set of rules governing more specific details of practice before that court.
+The result was considerable diversity in appellate procedure between the four departments, which extended to matters as basic as the form and formatting of appellate briefs, the deadline to perfect an appeal after filing of the notice of appeal, appellate motions, and oral argument.

 During the 2010s, this problem was studied at length by the New York State Bar Association, and the NYSBA's recommendations for reform came to the attention of Chief Judge Janet DiFiore.
-In June 2018, the Presiding Justices of the Appellate Divisions promulgated statewide Practice Rules of the Appellate Division, which became effective in September 2018 and are codified outside of the CPLR in 22 N.Y.C.R.R.
+In June 2018, the Presiding Justices of the Appellate Division promulgated statewide Practice Rules of the Appellate Division, which became effective in September 2018 and are codified outside of the CPLR in 22 N.Y.C.R.R.
 Part 1250.
-The four Departments retain the ability to supplement (and even supersede) the uniform rules by promulgating rules of their own.
+The four departments retain the ability to supplement and even supersede the uniform rules by promulgating rules of their own.

-Appeals from an Appellate Division
+Appeals from the Appellate Division

-Decisions by an Appellate Division may be appealed to the state's highest court, the New York Court of Appeals.
+Decisions by the Appellate Division may be appealed to the state's highest court, the New York Court of Appeals.
 In some cases, an appeal lies of right, but in most cases, permission (or "leave") to appeal must be obtained, either from the Appellate Division itself or from the Court of Appeals.
 In civil cases, the Appellate Division panel or Court of Appeals votes on petitions for leave to appeal; in most criminal cases, however, the petition for leave to appeal is referred to a single Justice or Judge, whose decision whether to grant or deny leave is final.